-RESTORE is a partnership project between 7 organisations across NW Europe, which is co-financed by the EU Interreg IVB programme for NW Europe.
+RESTORE is a partnership project between 7 organisations across NW Europe, co-financed by the EU Interreg IVB programme for NW Europe.

-RESTORE aims to develop a framework for restoring minerals sites (quarries) to provide benefits for biodiversity, habitats and local people.
-This will help increase the sustainability of NW Europe by reversing biodiversity declines, protecting and buffering designated nature sites, enhancing landscapes, providing green infrastructure and improving quality of life.
+The project was active between September 2012 and November 2015.
+During this time it has developed a framework for restoring minerals sites (quarries) to provide benefits for biodiversity, local people and local economies.
+This will help improve the sustainability of NW Europe by reversing biodiversity declines, protecting designated nature sites, enhancing landscapes, providing green infrastructure and improving quality of people's lives.

 RESTORE has four strands: it demonstrates what it is possible to achieve through pilots and case studies.
 It reviews existing policies in NW Europe and showcases best practice.
 It is evaluating the benefits to society that can come from nature focussed restoration.
 It is developing an interactive tool to help with decision making in respect of the future of minerals sites.